-Africa focused Andela cuts 400 staff as it confirms $50M in revenue – TechCrunch
+Africa-focused Andela cuts 400 staff as it confirms $50M in revenue – TechCrunch

 “We’ve seen shifts in the market and what our customers are looking for…toward more experienced engineers,” Johnson said on a call.

-For those who may not know Andela’s business, the startup’s client-base is over 200 companies around the world that pay for the African developers Andela selects and trains to work on projects.
+For those who may not know Andela’s business, the startup’s client-base is comprised of more than 200 companies around the world that pay for the African developers Andela selects and trains to work on projects.

-Founded in 2014, Andela has offices in New York and five African countries: Nigeria, Kenya, Rwanda, Uganda, and Egypt.
-The Series D tech-venture is one of Africa’s most visible (by press volume) and best funded ― backed by $181 million in VC from investors that include the Chan Zuckerberg initiative.
+Founded in 2014, Andela has offices in New York and five African countries: Nigeria, Kenya, Rwanda, Uganda and Egypt.
+The Series D tech-venture is one of Africa’s most visible (by press volume) and best funded ― backed by $181 million in VC from investors that include the Chan Zuckerberg Initiative.

 Andela selects a roster of developers each year who come on staff for a salary (similar to a management consulting firm) and are encouraged to continue working and living in their home markets in Africa.

-“We’re actually actively and intensely growing, the mid and senior developer populations and next year we’re going to bring in 500 more developers,” he said.
+“We’re actually actively and intensely growing the mid and senior developer populations, and next year we’re going to bring in 500 more developers,” he said.

 “We’ve hired more junior developers than we are able to place in remote roles.”

-The departing Andela software-engineers will gain severance packages and placement assistance, according to Johnson.
+The departing Andela software engineers will gain severance packages and placement assistance, according to Johnson.
 The company is working with partners such as CcHub and iHub to connect the developers to new opportunities.

 “Many of these people will rapidly get jobs in the local ecosystem and some day may come back and work at Andela again,” he said.